dasch-swiss/dsp-api/docs/02-knora-ontologies/salsah-gui.md

 ### guiOrder

-`guiOrder` can be attached to an `owl:Restriction` representing a cardinality in a resource class, to indicate the order in which properties should be displayed in the GUI.
+`guiOrder` can be attached to a cardinality in a resource class, to indicate the order in which properties should be displayed in the GUI.
 The object is a non-negative integer.
 For example, a property with `guiOrder` 0 would be